flexoid/mergentle-reminder/README.md

 - `PROJECTS`: A comma-separated list of GitLab project IDs to check for merge requests.
 - `GROUPS`: A comma-separated list of GitLab group IDs to check for merge requests.
 - `CONFIG_PATH` (optional): The path to the config.yaml configuration file.
 Defaults to config.yaml.
+- `CRON_SCHEDULE` (optional): The cron schedule for the bot to run.
+See [Run mode](#run-mode) and [supported format](https://github.com/reugn/go-quartz?tab=readme-ov-file#cron-expression-format).

 Environment variables take precedence over the config.yaml file.

+### Run mode

+The bot can run in two modes: one-shot and cron.

+When no `CRON_SCHEDULE` variable or `cron_schedule` config parameter specified, the bot will execute in one-shot mode.
+In this mode, the bot will check for merge requests and send a message to the Slack channel once, then exit.
+It is useful for testing or integrating with something like CI pipeline or Kubernetes CronJob.

+When the cron schedule is specified, the bot will run in cron mode.
+In this mode, the bot will check for merge requests and send a message to the Slack channel according to the specified cron schedule.
+Well suited for running as as a container or daemon process.

 ## Building and Running the Application